Home

 ~$300

-They approached NASA in 1966, and with NASA funding, the team developed types of tasks and timed a group of volunteers in doing those tasks with the various devices.
-For example, the computer would generate an object in a random position on the screen and a cursor somewhere else.
+They approached NASA in 1966, and with NASA funding, the team developed types of tasks and timed a group of volunteers to do those tasks with the various devices.
+For example, the computer would generate an object randomly on the screen and a cursor somewhere else.
 They timed how long it took the users to move the cursor to the object.
 It quickly became clear that the mouse out-performed all the others.
-Devices like the light pen simply took too much time, by repeatedly requiring the user to pick up the pointer and reach all the way to the screen, which was very tiresome.
+Devices like the light pen took too much time, requiring the user to pick up the pointer and reach the screen, which was very tiresome.

 The Engelbart mouse, which used two discs to indicate an X-Y position and only one button, was difficult to use.
 These facts led Bill English to introduce the first ball mouse in 1972.